top of page

 So, look for those most-important items—especially the unpleasant ones—and do them first, get ’em out of the way.
 Strive to let importance, not urgency, drive your decision making.

-Follow Russ on LinkedIn, Facebook and Twitter.
+Follow me on LinkedIn, Facebook and Twitter.

 bottom of page